melmel27/comakery/README.md

-# Blockchain Sketches
-Sketches of wallet integration and other blockchain smart contract functionality.

-This repository is basically an elaborate Gist with some example code.
-Don't expect this code to be suitable for any kind of production environment.
-It's just a rough reference.
+# CoMakery Security Token

-## Run
+## Dev Setup

 Install:

 * Node.js
 * Yarn package management for Node.js
 * MetaMask chrome browser extension.
 This is your Ethereum Wallet.
+You will need this for deployment and the demo.
 * Ganache (a test blockchain).
 Launch it.
 Set your ganache RPC port to `HTTP://0.0.0.0:8545`

 **MetaMask Setup:**